arboleya/snapshooter/README.md

   -t, --timeout          Time limit (in seconds) to wait for a page to render                 [default: 15] -m, --max-connections  Max connections limit, use with care                                 [default: 10] -l, --log              Show 'console.log' messages (try disabling it if phantom crashes)
+  -L, --live             Creates a "live" tunnel, crawling will happen on demand
   -O, --once             Avoid recursivity, index only the given url and nothing else
   -S, --stdout           Prints indexed content to stdout (auto-set -O=true -l=false)
   -V, --verbose          Shows info logs about files skipped